WPBeginner

 How to Move WordPress to a New Host or Server With No Downtime

-In this step by step tutorial, we will show you how to safely migrate your WordPress site to a new host without any downtime.
+In this step-by-step tutorial, we will show you how to safely migrate your WordPress site to a new host without any downtime.
+We will also answer commonly asked questions about moving a WordPress site to a new hosting provider.

 Migrating WordPress from one host to another

-Having that said, let’s take a look at the steps we’ll cover to move WordPress to a new hosting server (without any downtime).
+Having that said, let’s look at the steps we will cover to move WordPress to a new hosting server (without any downtime):

 Ready?
 Let’s get started.